pablobernabeu/Data-is-present/README.md

   - Inspired by the great [Reprohacks](https://reprohack.github.io/reprohack-hq/), content suggestions are encouraged.
 That is, if you'd like to have a reproducible document or dashboard created for a certain, open-access data set, please let us know, and some participants may take it on.
 Suggestions may be posted as [issues](https://github.com/pablobernabeu/Data-is-present/issues) or emailed to p.bernabeu@lancaster.ac.uk.

+- **Purposes**:

-- **Purpose**: Visualising the data in new ways using reproducible documents or interactive dashboards.
+  - to visualise data in novel ways, collaboratively, and using reproducible documents or interactive dashboards.
 Sometimes, analysts may also draw on additional data to look at a bigger picture.

+  - to briefly reflect on the process by reviewing the techniques applied and challenges encountered.

 - **Output**: A key aspect of these meet-ups is the creation of output.
 Documents and dashboards are (co-)authored by the participants who work on them, who can then publish them on their websites, or on [RPubs](https://rpubs.com/), [Binder](https://mybinder.org/), [Shinyapps](https://www.shinyapps.io/) or [custom servers](https://rstudio.com/products/shiny/shiny-server/).
 Time constraints notwithstanding, a lot of this output may be very enticing for further development by the same participants, or even by other people if the code is shared online.
 Just like with data, an attribution licence can be attached to the code.